dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

  - Writing
 ---

-> Don\'t worry about people stealing an idea.
-If it\'s original, you
+> Don't worry about people stealing an idea.
+If it's original, you
 > will have to ram it down their throats.
 >
 > <cite>Howard H. Aiken</cite>

-> There\'s no flesh or blood within this cloak to kill.
-There\'s only
+> There's no flesh or blood within this cloak to kill.
+There's only
 > an idea.
 Ideas are bulletproof.
 >
 > <cite>Alan Moore, V for Vendetta</cite>